Edward Oliver, Dip Cart

 I completed the Diploma in Cartography course at the former Oxford Polytechnic in 1980 and was employed by the Department of Geography at the then City of London Polytechnic later that year.
 I moved to Queen Mary in April 1988.
 I am a member of both the British Cartographic Society and the Society of Cartographers, and have seen the tools of my profession change from the traditional pen and ink to the current digital methods using software such as Adobe Illustrator.

-Outside work my interests include looking after an allotment, playing cricket for Hainault & Clayhall 5th XI and supporting Leyton Orient.
+Outside work my interests include gardening (vegetables a speciality), playing cricket and supporting Leyton Orient.